nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `findDecks KEYWORD...`
 - You can include multiple KEYWORDS - as long as a deck's name contains at least one keyword, the deck will be found.
 - At least one KEYWORD must be given.
-- This command does not support partial words, e.g., `findDecks program` will not return the same list of decks as `findDecks programming`, despite "program" being a partial word of "programming".
+- This command does not support partial words, e.g., `findDecks program` will not return the same list of decks as `findDecks programming`, despite `program` being a partial word of `programming`.
 - Keywords are case-insensitive. `findDecks programming` and `findDecks PROGRAMMING` will return the same filtered decks.

 Example:
-- `findDecks CS2103T software` filters decks whose names match keywords "CS2103T" and "software".
+- `findDecks CS2103T software` filters decks whose names match keywords 'CS2103T' **or** 'software'.

 ### 3.3.5.
 Showing all Decks : `showDecks`